SimonHubs/RoboFinch/README.md

 The folder RoboFinch Programs contains all LabVIEW programs to run and controll the RoboFinch.
 The main program is called 190717-FileSheduledROBOTPres-Ardu-TREATchoice_Prince_ArduinoWait.vi the subVis folder contains additional LabVIEW programs on which the main program depends.

+The file robobird_audioESP32.ino contains the script for the Arduino.

 All information necessary to assemble the RoboFinch is given in the Robofinch_assemblage_manual, provided in dutch and english.

 The zip folder robofinch_assembly_20190417.stp.zip contains the CAD files necessary to 3D print the RoboFinch parts and also to build the stand for the Robot